Lytta vesicatoria: Preparation of cantharidin

 Cantharidin, the principal active component in preparations of Spanish fly, was first isolated and named in 1810 by the French chemist Pierre Robiquet, who demonstrated that it was the principal agent responsible for the aggressively blistering properties of this insect's egg coating.
 It was asserted at that time that it was as toxic as the most violent poisons then known, such as strychnine.

 Each beetle contains some 0.2–0.7 mg of cantharidin, males having significantly more than females.
 The beetle secretes the agent orally, and exudes it from its joints as a milky fluid.
 The potency of the insect as a blistering agent has been known since antiquity and the activity has been used in various ways.
 This has led to its small-scale commercial preparation and sale, in a powdered form known as cantharides (from the plural of Greek κανθαρίς, Kantharis, beetle), obtained from dried and ground beetles.
 The crushed powder is of yellow-brown to brown-olive color with iridescent reflections, is of disagreeable scent, and is bitter to taste.
 Cantharidin, the active agent, is a terpenoid, and is produced by some other insects, such as Epicauta immaculata.

 Toxicity and poisonings

 Cantharidin is dangerously toxic, inhibiting the enzyme phosphatase 2A.
 It causes irritation, blistering, bleeding and discomfort.
 These effects can escalate to erosion and bleeding of mucosa in each system, sometimes followed by severe gastro-intestinal bleeding and acute tubular necrosis and glomerular destruction, resulting in gastro-intestinal and renal dysfunction, organ failure, and death.

 Preparations of Spanish fly and its active agent have been implicated in both inadvertent and intentional poisonings.
 Arthur Kendrick Ford was imprisoned in 1954 for the unintended deaths of two women surreptitiously given candies laced with cantharidin, which he had intended to act as an aphrodisiac.
 It has been suggested that George Washington was treated with Spanish fly for epiglottitis, the condition which caused his death.

-Currently the cantharidin in US, in the form of collodion, is used in the treatment of warts and molluscum.
+Medical usage

+Historically, preparations derived from Spanish fly were widely used in European medicine as vesicants, diuretics, and aphrodisiacs.
+The most common pharmaceutical forms included cantharides plasters (Emplastrum Cantharidum), ointments (Unguentum Cantharidum), and tinctures (Tinctura Cantharidum).
+Physicians believed that cantharidin exerted its effects after absorption into the bloodstream, while its excretion in urine caused irritation of the urinary tract, which was thought to account for its reputed aphrodisiac properties.
+Externally, cantharides preparations were applied to induce blistering and local inflammation as part of counterirritant therapy.

+Contemporary, cantharidin is used primarily as a topical treatment for warts and molluscum contagiosum.
+In the United States, it is commonly formulated as a collodion preparation containing approximately 0.7% cantharidin.
+In addition, cantharidin and its derivatives, including norcantharidin, have attracted scientific interest because of their inhibitory effects on protein phosphatases and their potential applications in anticancer therapy.